Black Donnellys: First massacre

-At this point, the men were beginning to beat Mr. Donnelly, Ms. Donnelly and Tom Donnelly; Bridget Donnelly was able to escape and race up the stairs in order to hide from her attackers.
-Johnny was so terrified that he hid underneath Mr. Donnelly's bed; since the men were not expecting him to be there that night, they did not know to look for him as a witness.
+At this point, the men began to beat Mr. Donnelly, Ms. Donnelly and Tom Donnelly; Bridget Donnelly escaped and raced up the stairs to hide from the attackers.
+Johnny was terrified and he hid under Mr. Donnelly's bed.
+Since the attackers were not expecting him to be there that night, they did not know to look for him and prevent him serving as a witness.

-The first one to fall to the ground was Mr. Donnelly; he was beaten rapidly and James Maher hit his skull repeatedly causing brain damage; Mrs. Donnelly on the other hand fought hard against her attackers.
-However, she was eventually beaten to the ground by Carroll while Tom Donnelly was fighting extremely hard to protect his family as well as himself; he broke free from the attacks and ran towards the front door, as he was running, Tom Ryder was waiting for him with a pitchfork and thrust the sharp points into Tom multiple times.
+The first one to fall to the ground was Mr. Donnelly; he was beaten severely and James Maher hit his skull repeatedly, causing brain damage.
+Mrs. Donnelly fought hard against her attackers.
+But Carroll beat her to the floor while Tom Donnelly was fighting back to stop the attackers.
+He broke free from the attackers and ran towards the front door.
+Tom Ryder was waiting for him with a pitchfork and thrust its sharp points into him several times.

 Once Tom was limp on the ground, James Maher, Timothy Toohey and Patrick Quigley carried his body back into the house and placed it in the kitchen with his parents while Carroll removed his handcuffs from his wrist.

 "Hit this fellow on the head with that shovel and break his head open!"

 It was said that either Jim Toohey or Patrick Quigley bashed Tom's head in three or four times.

-Once Mr. Donnelly, Ms. Donnelly and Tom Donnelly were all lying on the ground, the men realized that Bridget Donnelly was nowhere to be found.
-A group of men went upstairs and found Bridget hiding and they began to beat her to the point where they were able to bring her limp body down the stairs to where the rest of her family was located.
-To increase the amount of blood that was shed in a single household, one of the men bashed in the dog's head with a shovel because it would not stop barking.
+Once Mr. Donnelly, Ms. Donnelly and Tom Donnelly were lying on the ground, the attackers realized that Bridget Donnelly was nowhere to be found.
+A group of men went upstairs and found Bridget hiding and they beat her.
+When she was limp, they brought her down the stairs to where the rest of her family were lying.
+One of the attackers bashed in the dog's head with a shovel because it would not stop barking.

-After the group realized that they were missing John Donnelly, they decided to create another plan for that night to rid their community of the Donnellys; they lit the house on fire with the bodies still inside and went hunting for John.
+After the group realized they were missing John Donnelly, they made a different plan to rid their community of the Donnellys - they lit the house on fire with the bodies still inside.
+They then went hunting for John.